7 September 2023

 If it takes to the wind, it’ll soar off the beach and into the sky to a life of internships and career opportunities.
 If it falls and lands in the ocean, it’ll get wet and almost immediately be ripped apart by tiger sharks.

 Finding the recruiter’s name is not always easy.
-If you’re struggling via LinkedIn, you have a number of other options…
+If you’re struggling via LinkedIn, you have some other options…

-- If you cannot find the name of the person who handles recruitment, address your internship letter to someone that works in human resources (HR)
+• If you cannot find the name of the person who handles recruitment, address your internship letter to someone who works in human resources (HR)

-- As a last resort, address your cover letter to someone in your team.
+• As a last resort, address your cover letter to someone in the team.

 STEP 2: Introduction